TokyoExpress/peft-sandbox/README.md

 pip install -r requirements.txt
 ```

-You'll need to login to HuggingFace (to receive access to The Stack) and Weights and Biases (to log metrics).
+You'll need to login to HuggingFace (to receive access to The Stack) and Weights & Biases (to log metrics).

 ```
 huggingface-cli login